-To date, other immunotherapies have been administered later in cancer therapy (i.e., after radiation, chemotherapy, surgery).
+Other immunotherapies have historically been administered later in cancer therapy (i.e., after radiation, chemotherapy, surgery).
 Many scientific leaders in the field think that immunotherapy should be used early in the disease process and a combination of therapies may be needed to overcome cancer.

 Potential Implications of First-Line Treatment:

-- The current standard of care, or SOC, first-line treatment regimen for advanced primary (i.e., not yet treated) head and neck cancer patients consists of surgical resection of the tumor and involved lymph nodes, followed by either radiotherapy alone or radiotherapy and concurrent chemotherapy as recommended by the NCCN Clinical Practice Guidelines in Oncology issued by the National Comprehensive Cancer Network and as recommended by the RTOG and EORTC (NEJM 2004).
-The ongoing Phase III trial is testing the hypothesis that Multikine treatment, administered prior to the SOC treatment regimen, will improve overall survival as compared to SOC control, enhance the local/regional control of the disease and reduce the rate of disease progression in patients with SCCHN.
-Subject to the successful completion of CEL-SCI’s global Phase III clinical trial that is currently in progress and FDA’s review of our entire data set on this investigational therapy, if FDA were to conclude that the safety and efficacy of this investigational therapy is established, the early-phase clinical data is encouraging in that they suggest the potential that approximately 60-66% (2/3) of head and neck cancer patients who present with advanced primary disease could possibly be candidates for this investigational therapy if it were to be approved by FDA.
+- The current standard of care (SOC) first-line treatment regimen for advanced primary (i.e., not yet treated) head and neck cancer patients consists of surgical resection of the tumor and involved lymph nodes, followed by either radiotherapy alone or radiotherapy and concurrent chemotherapy as recommended by the NCCN Clinical Practice Guidelines in Oncology issued by the National Comprehensive Cancer Network based in part on the RTOG and EORTC studies in the same patient population (NEJM 2004).
+The recently completed Multikine Phase III trial tested the hypothesis that Multikine treatment, administered right after diagnosis and prior to the SOC treatment regimen, will improve overall survival as compared to SOC control, enhance the local/regional control of the disease and reduce the rate of disease progression in patients with SCCHN.
+Our Phase 3 results demonstrated that Multikine given before surgery and radiation produces a significant 5-year survival benefit.
+Globally about 210,000 patients p.a. could have the potential to benefit from this new finding.

-Safety reports from Phase I and Phase II clinical trials (as reported by the clinical investigators): During the early investigational phase, in Phase I and Phase II clinical trials in over 220 subjects who received the investigational therapy Multikine in (daily) doses of 200 to 3200 IU as IL-2, no serious adverse events were reported as being expressly due to administration of this investigational therapy.
+Safety reports from Phase 1 and Phase 2 clinical trials (as reported by the clinical investigators): During the early investigational phase, in Phase I and Phase II clinical trials in over 220 subjects who received the investigational therapy Multikine in (daily) varying doses from 200 to 3200 IU as IL-2, no serious adverse events were reported as being expressly due to administration of this investigational therapy.
 The most frequently reported adverse events included pain at the injection site, local minor bleeding and edema at the injection site, diarrhea, headache, nausea, and constipation.
-No “abnormal” laboratory results were reported following Multikine treatment – other than those commonly seen by treating physicians in this patient population – regardless of Multikine administration.
-Similarly, in these early-phase clinical studies in patients, there was no reported increased toxicity of follow-on treatments (as a result of Multikine administration).
+No “abnormal” laboratory results were reported following Multikine treatment – other than those commonly seen by treating physicians in this patient population – regardless of the dose of Multikine administration.
+Similarly, in these early-phase clinical studies, in patients, there was no reported increased toxicity of follow-on treatments (as a result of Multikine administration).
 No complications following surgery (such as increased time for wound healing) were reported.
-No definitive conclusions can be drawn from these data about the safety or efficacy profile of this investigational therapy, and further research is required and ongoing in an effort to confirm these results.
-Potential conclusions could only be drawn if the initial observations in the early-phase studies relating to the potential adverse events associated with Multikine administration and its potential efficacy in treating head and neck cancer are confirmed in the well-controlled Multikine Phase III clinical study, CEL-SCI’s Phase III efficacy study is completed successfully, and the FDA licenses the product following their review of all of the data related to Multikine submitted in CEL-SCI’s license application.
+The report from the Phase III study indicated no safety issues associated with Multikine administration.

 Potential effect on recurrence of cancer: Tumor cells can persist after treatment with radiation, chemotherapy and surgery.
 The persistence of these cells is thought to be partly responsible for cancer recurrence.
 Multikine is injected around the tumor and in the vicinity of the local lymph nodes because these are the areas where metastases are believed to be most likely to develop and where the cancer may recur.
 We believe that the Multikine investigational treatment may enable the immune system to destroy those tumor cells before they can cause tumor recurrence.
 Other therapies have been approved for use in patients with recurrent/metastatic disease.
 These other therapies are not for the same patient population for which CEL-SCI’s Multikine is currently being developed.